Treaty of Kiel: Background

+In July, 1807, after the decisive victory by Napoleonic forces over the armies of Russia, the two states signed one of the Treaties of Tilsit, wherein Russia was obligated to attack enemies of Napoleonic France.
+Thereafter, concerned that the considerable navy of Denmark-Norway could fall under control of the French, a British fleet was dispatched that bombarded Copenhagen and seized or destroyed the Dano-Norwegian ships.
+This precipitated the Anglo-Russian War (1807-1812) and an alignment between Denmark-Norway and France, where the Danes joined the Continental System and engaged in the Gunboat War against the British.
+Meanwhile, Napoleonic forces seized Swedish Pomerania and the Russian Tsar pressed Sweden to cut off trade with Britain.
+When Gustav IV Adolf refused to break his alliance with the United Kingdom, the Russian Tsar invaded Finland in 1808 and severed it from Sweden in the Finnish War.
+Sweden could no longer uphold her anti-French foreign policy, and declared the bloodless Anglo-Swedish war of 1810–1812.
+In an unexpected and idiosyncratic turn of events, French Marshal Jean Baptiste Bernadotte was elected heir to the Swedish throne in 1810.
+However, the new Crown Prince emphasized the preservation of Swedish independence of action, and Franco-Swedish relations soured, particularly after another French invasion of Swedish Pomerania and the island of Rügen in January 1812.

-In 1812, Napoleon's forces were decimated in their failed attempt to subdue Russia, and started their westward retreat.
-Sweden allied with Russia on 30 August 1812, with the United Kingdom on 3 March 1813, and with Prussia on 22 April 1813.
-Previously, on 23 March 1813, she had declared war on Napoleon.
+By late 1812, Napoleon's forces had been decimated in their failed attempt to subdue Russia, and started their westward retreat.
+Sweden allied with Russia on 30 August 1812, with the United Kingdom on 3 March 1813, and with Prussia on 22 April 1813 as the Sixth Coalition began to take shape.
+Previously, on 23 March 1813, Sweden had declared war on Napoleon.
 Bernadotte's condition for entering the anti-Napoleonic alliance was the gain of Norway, which the United Kingdom and Russia accepted in May 1813.
 Prussia however did not acknowledge this claim at first.
 Thus, Bernadotte hesitated to enter the war with full force, and only engaged in a campaign against Hamburg which on 30 June was re-conquered by allied French and Danish forces.
 When Prussia finally accepted the Swedish claim to Norway on 22 July, Sweden joined the alliance of Reichenbach concluded between Russia, the United Kingdom and Prussia on 14/15 June.
 With three armies (North, Main and Silesian, the Northern army under Bernadotte's command), the allies subsequently cleared Northern Germany of French forces.
 Denmark, who had maintained the alliance with Napoleon because of the Swedish claim to Norway, was isolated and, as a consequence of the war, bankrupt.
 Bernadotte, now free to attack Denmark after Napoleon's defeat at Leipzig in Mid-October, took his combined Swedish/Russian Army and quickly defeated the outnumbered Royal Danish Army and occupied Holstein and Schleswig during late December 1813.
 Frederick VI agreed to make peace once it was clear that Bernadotte would occupy Jutland and Zealand (with British naval assistance), if necessary to force the Norwegian cession.